 TAmiRNA has used platelet-poor plasma (PPP) incubated with prostacyclin to inhibit platelet activation during centrifugation throughout its clinical program for the discovery of microRNA biomarkers for platelet function.
-Therefore we recommend to use PPP for any experimental study using the thrombomiR[TM] kit.
+Therefore, we recommend to use PPP for any experimental study using the thrombomiR[®] kit.
+The protocol for collection of PPP samples is provided on page 20 of this manual.